HANKUK UNIVERSITY OF FOREIGN STUDIES

 All new dorm residents are required to take a medical examination at the HUFS Health Care Center or submit proof of an authorized health examination report at the time of exchange program application following the Korean Immigration Service and HUFS dormitory regulation requirements.
 Tuberculosis (TB) is the only test on the health examination form mandatory for all students (skin test or chest X-ray).

 A: All students are required to have valid travel insurance for the duration of the semester.
 See our recommended travel insurance providers here.

 Q: What kind of costs should I be prepared for?

 A: In addition to tuition fees, you should be prepared to pay for the student visa, flights, accommodation and other living costs.
-The costs of living in Shanghai are slightly lower than in many Western cities, but the real costs will depend on your individual lifestyle.

 Q: I need to have my learning agreement/certificate of enrollment signed.
 What should I do?